 Part of the reason we don’t think about idol worship today is because our definition of idolatry is off.
-We think idolatry is confined to bowing down to a golden statue or praying to a wooden trinket.
+We think idolatry is confined to bowing down to a golden statue in an ancient temple or praying to a wooden trinket.
 Since we don’t do those things, we assume we don’t have idols.

-What Is Idolatry? what is an idol?

 So, what is an idol?

-An idol is when something or someone becomes more important to us than God.
+Here’s a helpful definition: An idol is when something or someone becomes more important to us than God.

-Even good things can become idols when we make them the ultimate things in our lives.
+By that definition even good things can become idols when we make them the ultimate things in our lives.
 Anything, or anyone, can become an idol if we place the value for that thing/person above our value for God.

 Ed Stetzer, in an article called Idolatry Is Alive Today, gives this idolatry definition: Is it that a 12-inch tall piece of wood or bronze can do something bad to us?
 Or is it that we do something awful to ourselves when we place adoration and attention that should go to God in other things?
 When it comes to idolatry, the danger is not in an item… it is in us.

-Tim Keller, in his book Counterfeit Gods answers what is an idol this way, “An idol is anything more important to you than God, anything that absorbs your heart and imagination more than God, and anything that you seek to give you what only God can give.
+Tim Keller, in his book Counterfeit Gods answers what an idol is this way: An idol is anything more important to you than God, anything that absorbs your heart and imagination more than God, and anything that you seek to give you what only God can give.

 So, what is an idol?
 What is idolatry?
 An idol is something that we have placed above God.
-Anything that is more important to us than God, is an idol.
+Anything that is more important to us than God is an idol.

-Idolatry In The Bible
+Idol Worship In The Bible

-To put it concisely, it doesn’t say anything positive.
-Idol worship is condemned in both the Old Testament and the New Testament.
+To put it concisely, the Bible doesn’t say anything positive about idol worship.
+It is regularly and bluntly condemned in both the Old Testament and the New Testament.

 Here’s a full list of what the Bible says about idols: Bible Verses About Idolatry